Insights, Products

 • Fast, reliable delivery: OTPs are time-sensitive, and users often only have a few minutes to enter them before they expire.
 That’s why you should look for an SMS API that can scale without compromising speed.

 • Reliable fallback methods: While SMS is widely available, sometimes messages can’t be delivered due to temporary disruptions.
 Look for an SMS service provider that offers various fallback methods if SMS messages fail to be delivered or if costs are too high.
-Alternatively, make sure your provider offers verification through other channels like WhatsApp or email to ensure a reliable verification process no matter what.
+Alternatively, make sure your provider offers verification through other channels like WhatsApp, RCS, or email to ensure a reliable verification process no matter what.

 Get started with an SMS verification API